-One of the most pivotal actors in the deportation of European Jewry during the Holocaust, Adolf Eichmann (1906–1962) was born in Solingen, Germany, on March 19, 1906.
+Adolf Eichmann was one of the most pivotal actors in the deportation of European Jewry during the Holocaust.

-In his youth, Eichmann moved with his family to Linz, Austria.
-There he completed his basic schooling and began training in mechanical engineering, without, however, ultimately finishing his studies.
-In the uncertain economic times of the 1920s, he drifted from job to job, as a day laborer, an office worker, and as a traveling salesman for Vacuum Oil Company, AG.
+Eichmann (1906–1962) was born in Solingen, Germany, on March 19, 1906.
+As a youth, he moved with his family to Linz, Austria.
+There he completed his basic schooling and began training in mechanical engineering.
+He did not finish his studies.
+In the uncertain economic times of the 1920s, he drifted from job to job as a day laborer, an office worker, and as a traveling salesman for Vacuum Oil Company, AG.
 In 1932, at the instigation of an acquaintance, Ernst Kaltenbrunner, who would later serve as his superior in the Reich Security Main Office (Reichssicherheitshauptamt, or RSHA), Eichmann entered the Austrian National Socialist (Nazi) Party, and the SS.

-Shortly after the outbreak of World War II, he organized the first actual attempt at mass deportation from the so-called Greater German Reich.
+Shortly after the outbreak of World War II, Eichmann organized the first actual attempt at mass deportation from the Greater German Reich.
 Eichmann coordinated the deportation of some 3,500 Jews from Moravia and Vienna to Nisko on the San River, in that part of German-occupied Poland to be designated as the Generalgouvernement.
 Although problems with the deportation effort and a change in German policy put an end to these deportations, Eichmann's superiors were sufficiently satisfied with his initiative to ensure that he would play a role in future deportation proceedings.

 In October 1940, Eichmann and the office IV D 4 organized the deportation of nearly 7,000 Jews from Baden and Saarpfalz to areas of unoccupied France.
 From his position in RSHA section IV B 4, however, Eichmann played his central role in the deportation of over 1.5 million Jews from all over Europe to killing centers and killing sites in occupied Poland and in parts of the occupied Soviet Union.

-In the autumn of 1941, Eichmann, now an SS-Obersturmbannführer (Lieutenant Colonel) and the chief of RSHA section IV B 4, took part in discussions in which the annihilation of the European Jews was planned.
-Since Eichmann was to be in charge of transporting Jews from all over Europe to the killing centers, RSHA chief Reinhard Heydrich asked Eichmann to prepare a presentation for the Wannsee Conference, where RSHA officials advised the appropriate government and Nazi Party agencies on the implementation of the "Final Solution."
-Eichmann also relayed these plans to his network of officials who would help him to carry out deportation efforts in German-occupied areas, and in those countries that were Germany's Axis partners.
+In the autumn of 1941, Eichmann, then an SS-Obersturmbannführer (Lieutenant Colonel) and the chief of RSHA section IV B 4, took part in discussions in which the annihilation of the European Jews was planned.
+Since Eichmann was to be in charge of transporting Jews from all over Europe to the killing centers, RSHA chief Reinhard Heydrich asked Eichmann to prepare a presentation for the Wannsee Conference.
+At the conference, RSHA officials advised the appropriate government and Nazi Party agencies on the implementation of the "Final Solution."
+Eichmann also relayed these plans to his network of officials who would help him to carry out deportation efforts in German-occupied areas and in Germany's Axis partners.

 At war's end, Eichmann found himself in US custody, but escaped in 1946.
 In the end, he succeeded, with the help of Catholic Church officials, in fleeing to Argentina.
 There he lived under a number of aliases, most famously Ricardo Klement.
 In 1960, agents of the Israeli Security Service (Mossad) abducted Eichmann and brought him to Israel to stand trial.
 The proceedings before a district court in Jerusalem drew international attention, and historians roundly credit coverage of the trial (famously in Hannah Arendt's Eichmann in Jerusalem) with awakening public interest in the Holocaust.

 On December 15, 1961, Eichmann was found guilty of crimes against the Jewish people.
-He was hanged at midnight between May 31 and June 1, 1962; Jewish authorities cremated his remains and scattered his ashes in the sea beyond Israeli boundary waters.
+He was hanged at midnight between May 31 and June 1, 1962.
+Jewish authorities cremated his remains and scattered his ashes in the sea beyond Israeli boundary waters.